Gry1995/Iot-Project/Add Google Calendar to HASS.io/README.md

 ## Introduction

-    The google calendar platform allows you to connect to your Google Calendars and generate binary sensors.
+> The google calendar platform allows you to connect to your Google Calendars and generate binary sensors.
 The sensors created can trigger based on any event on the calendar or only for matching events.
+Cite from [Google Calendar Event](https://www.home-assistant.io/integrations/calendar.google/)